bnb-chain/tss-lib/README.md

 During the protocol you should provide the party with updates received from other participating parties on the network.

 A `Party` has two thread-safe methods on it for receiving updates.
-Note that the last two booleans are only used in re-sharing.
 ```go
 // The main entry point when updating a party's state from the wire
 UpdateFromBytes(wireBytes []byte, from *tss.PartyID, isBroadcast bool) (ok bool, err *tss.Error)